Make amazing things happen, not just for one weekend by for life. Volunteer your time and help people live their lives free from poverty.

 Festival stewards carry out a range of important roles to make sure the festival runs smoothly.
-You could be checking tickets at the gate, patrolling the campsites and arena, or manning the accessibility platforms.
+You could be checking tickets at the gate, patrolling the campsites and arena, or staffing the accessibility platforms.

-Shifts: 3 x 8 1/4-hour shifts usually split between a morning, day, and night shift.
+Shifts: 3 x 8 1/4-hour shifts, usually split between a morning, day, and night shift.

 Which festivals: Stewarding is available at all 15 of our partner festivals!

 How to apply: You can sign up to steward with just a few clicks.
 Stewarding positions are allocated on a first-come, first-served basis, making it accessible for anyone to sign up as long as there are available spots.

 Our campaigners are the face of Oxfam, engaging festivalgoers with our current campaign work.
 If you’re passionate about climate justice and good with talking to people, this could be the role for you.

 Which festivals: Download, Isle of Wight, Glastonbury, Latitude, Wilderness, WOMAD, Boardmasters, Reading and Leeds.

 How to apply: Unlike stewarding, our campaigning roles involve a selection process.
 To find the most suitable campaigners, we ask for a short video and 300 words as part of this process.

 Our team of shop volunteers help run our festival shops, manning the tills, restocking, and engaging with festivalgoers.